janvda/balena-google-assistant/README.md

 ```
 credentials saved: /path/to/.config/google-oauthlib-tool/credentials.json
 ```
-4. copy the complete contents of this credentials.json (you can do that by opening the file with the  `nano`  text editorcommand).
+4. copy the complete contents of this credentials.json (you can do that by opening the file with the text editor command  `nano` ).
 5. create a new service variable GOOGLE_ASSISTANT_CREDENTIALS:

 | Service            | Name  |  Description                                    |